qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 In these two dialogs, you can set how the scale bar will be represented.

 * Select the map units used.
-There are three possible choices: **Map Units** is the automated unit selection; **Meters**, **Feet** or **Nautical Miles** force unit conversions.
+There are four possible choices: **Map Units** is the automated unit selection; **Meters**, **Feet** or **Nautical Miles** force unit conversions.
 * The :guilabel:`Label` field defines the text used to describe the units of the scale bar.
 * The :guilabel:`Map units per bar unit` allows you to fix the ratio between a map unit and its representation in the scale bar.